dantan96/dotfiles/documentation/core/mandatory_reading_list.md

 - Captures in the query file are mapped to highlight groups
 - Local variable tracking helps ensure consistent highlighting

+### External Scanners (External Scanners.md)
+- Used for tokens that are difficult to describe with regular expressions
+- Implemented as C functions with specific naming conventions
+- The scanner needs to handle creation, destruction, serialization, and deserialization
+- The `scan` function is the core of the external scanner that recognizes tokens

 ### Test: TreeSitter Predicates with Complex Regex Patterns (h15_predicate_regex_test.md)
 - Complex regex patterns in TreeSitter predicates can cause stack overflows
 - The Vim regex engine has limitations with certain pattern types
 - Breaking down complex patterns into multiple simpler predicates is more reliable
 - Apostrophes in patterns are particularly problematic for the Tamarin language

+### Test: External Scanner for Apostrophe Variables (h14_external_scanner_test.md)
+- External scanners can handle special tokens like variables with apostrophes
+- The implementation requires C programming and specific TreeSitter integration
+- Grammar and query files need to be updated to work with the external scanner
+- This approach may resolve the stack overflow issues with complex regex patterns

+### Test: TreeSitter Highlighter Garbage Collection (h16_highlighter_gc_test.md)
+- Highlighter objects must be stored in buffer-local variables to prevent garbage collection
+- Premature garbage collection can cause syntax highlighting to fail
+- Proper storage and reference management is crucial for persistent highlighting
+- GC issues can explain why highlighting sometimes works initially but fails later